mdipinto1/ai-case-study/README.md

 TRI directly supports future development and discovery to support Toyota Motor Corporation.
 As explained by Jim Adler in a 2018 inerview with AI Today Podcast, An important caveat to their development is that it is not entirely automotive focused, as Toyota believes in remaining diverse and pivoting as required to continue to provide value to consumers.[5]
 Toyota Motor Corp's annual Revenue is consistently over $250 Billion [6]
 * What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)

+Jim Adler further explained in his interview with AI Today that the most important companies of the future are software centric.
+In order to remain relevant and dominant within the industry, they need to develop as a software and AI company that makes vehicles.
+The unfair advantage they bring to the market is a fully developed vehicle manufacturing capability to integrate their developments into, he referred to this head start as a "tremendous mote around the business".
+[5]
 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing&mdash;you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)
+  Because their research is so broad reaching, they use numerous technologies depending on the application.
+Dr. Joseph Montoya is a staff research scientist in the TRI Energy & Materials division.
+His work specifically has focused in increasing efficiency and longevity in hydrogen fuel cells, one application of ML in his research was drawing inferences for complex alloys from their component elements, beyond what would be available in convential literature and phase diagrams [4].
+It can also be inferred the specific tools they are working with include Pytorch, OpenCV, etc. from reading qualifications on their careers page.
+[8]

 ## Landscape